-In fact, in order to better help you make an informed choice, please use our interactive table below so that you can directly compare the Nord Electro 5D to other notable keyboards currently on the market.
+In fact, in order to better help you make an informed choice, please use our interactive table below so that you can directly compare the Nord Electro 6D (which is the successor to the Electro 5) to other notable keyboards currently on the market.

 Nord Electro 5D: What Stands Out

 I want to start at the very beginning—the aesthetics of the keyboard.
 The Electro 5D comes in two lengths, a 61 and 73-key version.
 Simply put, the Electro 5D is stunning.

 It’s big and red, with a wooden pitch bender and a cool metallic-looking mod wheel.
 All of its programmable parameters are located on the face of the keyboard.
 For some, this might feel chaotic.
 If you’re looking for the cutoff filter on the synth portion of the keyboard, it’ll definitely take you a second to find.

 For me, I wanted to adjust the reverb levels, so it took me a moment to locate it.
 Once I did, I could easily adjust the reverb without having to scroll through digital menus, which is something I personally don’t like doing.

 The sides of the keyboard are bright red wood, while the face is solid metal.
 It looks and feels incredible sturdy, and the only plastic to be found is on the knobs, which are not wobbly or light, so you will be able to adjust everything with extreme attention to detail.